 If you’re not willing to use an additional image editing program to save a screenshot, you’ll love this shortcut.
 Simply, press the Windows + PrtScr keys together and the screenshot will be automatically saved as a file on your hard drive.

 Keep in mind this folder only contains the screenshots taken using Windows + PrtScr shortcut.
-The screenshots taken with other methods need to be accessed differently.
+If a captured screenshot was taken using other methods, it needs to be accessed differently.

 Alt + PrtScr